transistortester/thumby-polysynth/README.md

 #### midi.loadstream(*data, mute=None, solo=None, reserve={}, automap=True, callbacks={}*)
 Functionally identical to *midi.load* except it returns a stream instead of a list.
 Does not change the enabled channel count as it can't be determined without loading the whole file.
 **If you have enough memory to fully load a song, it is always recommended to prefer *midi.load* over *midi.loadstream* as parsing the file on the fly uses more resources and can result in subtle timing inaccuracies**
+### MML functions
+#### mml.load(*data, callback=None*)
+Load a MML sequence and return a list of events ready for playback.
+This will determine the necessary number of channels to play the song, and insert an event at the beginning to enable that many channels.
+MML songs containing infinite loops must be opened with *mml.loadstream* as it's impossible to preload infinitely many events.
+* *data* is a string or similar containing a MML song or sound effect.
+* *callback* is a function that will be run any time a `@run` command occurs in the song.
+The function will be passed the number given to the `@run` command.
+#### mml.loadstream(*data, callback=None*)
+Functionally identical to *mml.load* except it returns a stream instead of a list.
 ### Sequencer stream format
 The sequencer currently only supports the following event types.
 Each is a tuple starting with the timestamp in milliseconds, and it's designated number.
 They are:
 * *Note off* - (timestamp_ms, 0, channelNum)